chipsalliance/firrtl-spec/spec.md

     ; ...
   formal testFoo of Foo, bound = 20
 ```
+More details about how bounded model checking works can be found in [Biere et al. 2003](https://www.cs.cmu.edu/~emc/papers/Books%20and%20Edited%20Volumes/Bounded%20Model%20Checking.pdf).

 ### Formal Test Harness

-A test harness is a public module that is typically only used for defining a test-bench.
+A formal test harness is a public module that is typically only used for defining the
-These are not instantiated and their inputs function as free (or symbolic) variables.
+body of a formal test-bench.
+These are modules that are not intended to be instantiated and
+their inputs function as free (or symbolic) variables.
+Formal test harnesses typically
-Test harnesses typically instantiate a module, know as the Device Under Test (DUT),
+instantiate a module, known as the Device Under Test (DUT), connect a set of free variables
-connect a set of free variables to the DUT's inputs and then use those free variables to
+to the DUT's inputs, and then use those free variables to check various properties of these
-check various properties of these DUT using assertions and assumptions.
+DUTs using assertions and assumptions.

 Example:
 ```firrtl